 Today, search engine optimization is as important as ever.
 Unfortunately, it’s also a long play.
 Google takes ranking content seriously, as they want to always deliver on a searcher’s query.
 Focus your efforts on developing high-quality content that people will want to read and share, then from there ensure you’re following SEO best practices.

 Remember that you won’t see results overnight.
 You need to be consistent for months, but once you start ranking for a few search terms, it will start getting easier.
+If you want to ensure your blog remains successful, you need to continue your SEO efforts.

 Social sharing is a key aspect of SEO.
 Explore how you can put your blog promotion on auto-pilot with Missinglettr so you can focus more time on getting your site to the top of search results.